bbenedict/python-ml/README.md

 # python-ml

-This repo is a series of jupyter notebooks created through using the O'Reilly® book Introduction to Machine Learning with Python © 2017 by Andreas C. Muller and Sarah Guido.
+This repo is a series of jupyter notebooks created from various sources.
+See the reference at the top of each notebook for more information.
-Please make sure you present the correct attestation to this book if you reference or utilize any of the information in this repo.
-And please buy the book, it's excellent!

 ## topics covered